 4. Let your child fall asleep in front of your tree (if you have one) in a sleeping bag -- with you by her side, chatting softly.
 You

 might even have a slumber party, one child at a time, and sleep on the couch next to your child.
 This will probably become your child's favorite holiday

 5. Start a blessing bowl, in which you write down things you and other family members are grateful for, from your year.
-Just toss
+Just toss them

-gratitude, connection and meaning, which research shows makes kids happier and more grateful even months later.
+of gratitude, connection and meaning, which research shows makes kids happier and more grateful even months later.

 There's nothing wrong with exchanging presents to express your delight in each other.
 But this holiday, why not keep the focus on connection and meaning,